idanpa/vscode-checkpatch/README.md

 curl -o %WINDIR%/System32/checkpatch.pl "https://raw.githubusercontent.com/torvalds/linux/master/scripts/checkpatch.pl"
 curl -o %WINDIR%/System32/spelling.txt "https://raw.githubusercontent.com/torvalds/linux/master/scripts/spelling.txt"
   ```
-Additionally, a perl interpreter should also be installed - tested with [ActivePerl Community Edition](https://www.activestate.com/products/activeperl/downloads/).
+On windows, a perl interpreter should also be installed - tested with [ActivePerl Community Edition](https://www.activestate.com/products/activeperl/downloads/).
 *.pl files should be configured to be opened by the interpreter by default (double click on any *.pl file and choose ActivePerl as the default program).
 GNU 'diff' executable should also be available (can be done by installing [git-for-windows](https://git-scm.com/download/win) and adding it to PATH).

 ## Commands
 * `checkpatch.checkFile` Check selected file (if the run mode is manual)
 * `checkpatch.checkCommit` Select specific commit to be tested
-* `checkpatch.toggleAutoRun` Toggle checkpatch for the current workspace
+* `checkpatch.toggleAutoRun` Toggle automatic checkpatch for the current workspace

 ## settings.json
+* `checkpatch.checkpatchPath` path to the checkpatch.pl script
-* `checkpatch.checkpatchArgs` let you add arguments such as `--ignore BLOCK_COMMENT_STYLE`, `--max-line-length=120`
+* `checkpatch.checkpatchArgs` checkpatch arguments to use
-* `checkpatch.run` control whether the linting is automatic or manually triggered using the `checkpatch.checkFile` command.
+* `checkpatch.run` control whether the linting is automatic on save or manually triggered using the `checkpatch.checkFile` command.
+* `checkpatch.exclude` Glob patterns for excluding files and folders from automatic checks.